 Crisis Residential Program & Counseling Center for TAY and Young Adults

 How is this Crisis Residential Program (CRP) different than other mental health services in the area?

-This facility at 3815 Marconi Avenue is unique and responds to a huge need for young adults ages 18-29, many who have a mental illness like depression, anxiety, or PTSD and need treatment to help them through a rough point.
+This facility is unique and responds to a huge need for young adults ages 18-29, many who have a mental illness like depression, anxiety, or PTSD and need treatment to help them through a rough point.
 Our company opened the first (and very successful) CRP dedicated to Transition Age Youth (TAY) in San Bernardino in 2013.
 Sacramento’s TAY CRP would be the second in the state.
 CRPs are lower level, unlocked, voluntary facilities, and clients do not need an acute level of care requiring hospitalization.

 How is the Counseling Center different from the CRP?